-You can’t rely on your entire staff to take initiative and learn the ins and outs of the business, on their own, to your expectations.
+Don’t rely on your entire staff to take initiative and learn your processes on their own.
 It would be nice, but it’s not realistic.

 Instead, integrate learning into each shift.
 Make it a part of the workplace culture.

-Here are a few tips to make sure your bar staff stays trained up:
+Here are a few bar management tips to make sure your bar staff stays trained up:

 - Have pre-shift meetings and go over prepared pre-shift notes.